inmanta/inmanta-core/docs/administrators/operational_procedures.rst

     * All agents will come online

 5. Perform a dryrun, to verify there are no undesirable effects.
-6. Click `deploy on agent\force repair` on each agent.
+6. Click `deploy on agent/force repair` on each agent.
 Verify results.
 7. Ensure all environment setting are set correctly

    * `agent_trigger_method_on_auto_deploy = push_incremental_deploy`